daz4126/Nanny-State/README.md

 ## Counter Example

 The next example will be a simple counter app that lets the user increase or decrease the count by pressing buttons.
-The state will change with every click of a button, so this example will show how easy Nanny State makes dynamic updates.
+The state will change with every click of a button, so this example will show how easy NANNY STATE makes dynamic updates.

 ![Screenshot Counter Example](https://user-images.githubusercontent.com/16646/125827676-f8510690-5b2e-4e98-b8b2-d00b8f530061.png)